Performing Cataract Surgery

 • Medical insurance will not cover this premium IOL.

-• Blurred vision for distance in the near eye that can be improved with glasses, if needed for night driving.
+• You will have blurred vision for distance in the near eye that can be improved with glasses, if needed for night driving.

-• Decreased contrast sensitivity – vision may be hazy at all distances.
+• Decreased contrast sensitivity – vision may be hazy at all distances and cannot be fully corrected with glasses.

 ———————————————————————–